aws-samples/aws-secure-environment-accelerator/docs/operations/operations-import-ALZAccount.md

   - Update the trust relationship to have the mgmt account ID of the ASEA (instead of the account ID of the previous ALZ)
 - Note, there is also a CFN stack which will create this role here: \reference-artifacts\Custom-Scripts\Import-Account-CFN-Role-Template.yml

-## 5. Acceleartor (ASEA) will move the linked account from top level root OU into appropriate OU managed by ASEA
+## 5. Acceleartor (ASEA) - Move the linked account from the top level root OU into appropriate OU managed by ASEA

 ### 5.0.
 Plan what OU this account will be moved into
 - Option 1 - Create a new OU and move account into that OU